 While no driver ever wants to get pulled over, citations may be part of the solution to combatting traffic fatalities.
 “Tickets and red-light cameras work,” says Jonathan Adkins, executive director of the Governors Highway Safety Association (GHSA).
 “You get a ticket, it ruins your day.
 You tell everyone, and it helps change behavior,” he explains.

-That’s key, because Wayne Ziese, law enforcement liaison for the California Office of Traffic Safety, says the most likely factors behind collisions are behavioral—driving at an unsafe speed for conditions and driving while distracted, to be specific.
+That’s important, because Wayne Ziese, law enforcement liaison for the California Office of Traffic Safety, says the most likely factors behind collisions are behavioral—driving at an unsafe speed for conditions and driving while distracted, to be specific.

-By the Numbers
+By The Numbers

-Need to brush up on your skills?
+Need to brush up on your safe-driving skills?
 You could earn an insurance discount if you take a defensive driving class.
 See all the ways you could save at GEICO’s discounts page.